Harborside (Jersey City): Harborside Plaza 8

 Harborside Plaza 8 is a proposed skyscraper that was proposed in 2019 and approved in 2020.
 The building is to be a 708 ft tall, 68-story residential tower.
 The building is to contain 680 units, broken down into 206 studios, 266 one-bedrooms, 183 two-bedrooms, and 25 three-bedrooms.
 The building will contain 505 parking spaces, of which 329 will be located in a garage that consists of the first 8 floors, while the remaining 176 spaces, which are to be located on a surface lot, are to become Harborside Plaza 9.
 The ground floor will contain two retail storefronts.

 The 10th and 11th floors will contain amenity spaces with a plethora of amenities, including a yoga studio, a personal training area, a fitness center, children's room, multiple collaborative work rooms, a maker space, a demonstration kitchen, an outdoor amenity terrace, a pool, golf simulators, a dog run, a club room, library, conservatory, dining area, and wine bar complete with catering kitchen.
 A lawn and plaza are also to be built alongside the building.

+In December 2025, Panepinto Properties acquired the property, along with Harborside Plaza 9, from Veris Residential for $75 million, ending the last of Veris Residential's ownership in the Harborside complex.

 Harborside Plaza 9

 Harborside Plaza 9 is a proposed skyscraper that was approved in July 2024.
 The tower is to rise 57-stories at 607 ft tall.
 The project is located on a surface lot that is currently used as parking for workers of Harborside Plaza 10 adjacent to the planned Harborside Plaza 8, which incorporated a surface parking lot into its plans for future development.
 There is currently no groundbreaking date.

 The building will contain 579 units, broken into 96 studios, 307 one-bedrooms, 166 two-bedrooms, and 10 three-bedroom units, including 87 affordable units.
 The 9th floor of the building is the amenity floor, and is to contain a pickleball court, fitness area, a game room, an outdoor deck, an outdoor pool, and co-working space.
 Additionally, the building will contain 14,480 sq ft of retail space, 300 bicycle parking spaces, and a 555-space parking garage (300 of which will be used for Harborside Plaza 10 parking).

+In December 2025, Panepinto Properties acquired the property, along with Harborside Plaza 8, from Veris Residential for $75 million, ending the last of Veris Residential's ownership in the Harborside complex.